Certified Master of Career Services (CMCS)

 I’m ready!
 How can I apply for the CMCS?

 Gather these materials which you will need for your application: A copy of your academic transcript, your resume/CV, and the names and emails of your references.

 View the CMCS Study Guide now.

 Clicking on the Apply Now link will start your new NCDA Credentialing Application by completing an NCDA form.
-Once your information, including payment, has been completed, you will receive the link to continue the application process and upload the appropriate documents.
-When applying on that second link, you will be leaving the NCDA website and will be directed to FluidReview to create a new account within the FluidReview system.
+Once your information, including a non-refundable payment, has been completed, you will receive the link to continue the application and assessment process and upload the appropriate documents.
+When applying on that second link, you will be leaving the NCDA website and will be directed to create a new account within the new system.
 Your NCDA login will not work with the credentialing application system.